codinkai/example-node-concurrent-exec/README.md

 # node-concurrent-exec

-Concurrent execution of scripts with a maximal limit of parallel running scripts
+Example project how to run shell scripts in node.js in parallel with a maximal limit of parallel running scripts.

+This example executes a simple python script several times with changing parameters.